-Each School of Education supervisor of student teaching:
+Each supervisor of student teaching:

-- 1. attends the orientation provided by the Education Program Coordinator; - 2. helps to promote a thorough understanding of the student teaching program through conferences with the cooperating teachers and student teachers; - 3. visits the early childhood, elementary, and elementary/middle student teacher eight times, writes an evaluation, and holds a three-way conference with the student teacher and the cooperating teacher, (at least four times during the semester); - 4. visits the middle/secondary, secondary, and PK-12 (art, business, music, Spanish, and technology) student teacher at least four times (in addition to the visits of the major field supervisor), writes an evaluation, and holds a three-way conference with the student teacher and the cooperating teacher at least twice during the semester; - 5. helps the student teacher with lesson/unit planning; - 6. confers with the cooperating teacher relative to the work of the student teacher; at least two of the three levels: elementary, middle, and/or senior high.
+- 1. attends the orientation provided by the Education Program Coordinator; - 2. helps to promote a thorough understanding of the student teaching program through conferences with the cooperating teachers and student teachers; - 3. visits the student teacher six times, writes an evaluation, and holds a three-way conference with the student teacher and the cooperating teacher (at least three times during the semester).
+The visits should be well spaced so that the progress of each student will be more readily discernible.
+After each visit, the supervisor holds a conference with the student teacher and confers with the cooperating teacher in order to discuss observed strengths and weaknesses; - 4. helps the student teacher with lesson/unit planning; - 5. confers with the cooperating teacher relative to the work of the student teacher.